vrandall66/Overlook/README.md

 ## Setup

-### Clone Down and Run Locally
+Currently, to use this app, you will need to fork and clone down this repository

-Fork and clone down this repo.
+<a href="https://github.com/vrandall66/Overlook">which can be found here</a>.

 You will have to install the library dependencies